Welcome to the Corvallis Bicycle Collective!

 Our mission is to enhance safety, sustainability, and happiness through bicycling.

-Through our Bicycle Shop anyone can learn how to maintain or repair their bicycle using our tools and guidance for free.
+Anyone can learn how to maintain or repair a bicycle at our Bicycle Shop.
+Tool use and guidance are free.
 You can also shop from a wide selection of affordable used bicycles and new and used parts and accessories.

 We're active in the Corvallis community promoting access to bicycles and support for cycling as a way of life, including our Ask-A-Wrench booth at the Corvallis Farmer's Market, our Annual Bike Swap, and participation at sustainability, health, and cycling events year round,